Interview by Jason Setnyk | Submitted Photo

 “The organization faces two very serious challenges.
 One is the demand for service.
 More and more people are recognizing the need for increased skills whether it is for home, work or play.
 There has been a sizeable increase in the number of persons who wish to journey on an employment goal path.
 Ontario Works and Job Zone D’Emploi are extremely vigilant in recognizing literacy and essential skill needs.
 Referrals have tripled over the last few years.
 We want this to occur, however the agency has extremely limited funds.
 In fact, it has fewer dollars today than it did 10-12 years ago when funders had more dollars to share.
 My wish is that more people will visit the centre, to see first- hand the tremendous contribution the agency is making to the community with so little resources.
 Most people have no idea that in this year (April 2012- March 2013 Tri-County Literacy Council served 533 individuals.
 We wrote adult literacy curriculum, and we introduced many government changes.
 We continually analyze how we do business and how best we can respond to our community’s needs.
 There is only so much you can do with limited resources.
 The agency is at its limit.
 We need “heroes” to come forward who will take literacy up as a challenge so as to make our community an even better place to work and grow.
 People with literacy challenges are often too embarrassed and ashamed to put their face to this cause.
 We need others to do it for us?
 We hope our community will respond in order we never have to turn people away who desire to learn.”

 5 – What is your philosophy on literacy and education?

-Thank you Dina McGowan for this interview.
-The Seeker would like to congratulate you, the staff, and volunteers of Tri-County Literacy Council on the wonderful work they do for our community.
+The Seeker team would like to congratulate Dina McGown, the staff, volunteers, and Board of Directors of Tri-County Literacy Council on the wonderful work they do for our community.
 Follow TCLC on Facebook.